bcgov/design-research-guide/docs/find-participants.md

 A recruitment message is an easy way to quickly describe your research project to potential participants.
 Depending on where and how the message will be sent out, the length and level of detail will vary.

-If you ask stakeholders or service partners to help you contact users, give a clear picture of the kinds of participants you are looking for.
+If you ask stakeholders or service partners to help you contact participants, give a clear picture of the kinds of participants you are looking for.
 For example, if your research topic is focused on student loans, you might say "we are recruiting participants who are applying for BC student loans."

-Asking stakeholders or community groups to send out your recruitment messaging through their established communication channels is a great way to connect with users who may not typically engage with government.
+Asking stakeholders or community groups to send out your recruitment messaging through their established communication channels is a great way to connect with participants who may not typically engage with government.
 Channels like email newsletters and Facebook pages often yield a large number of responses.

 Your messaging should include a

 - Brief overview of what the project is about
-- Qualifying user statement or question
+- Qualifying participant statement or question
 - Estimated length of research session
 - Researcher contact information
 - Date range when session will be scheduled